freeCodeCamp/freeCodeCamp/README.md

 a client-side framework, it's best if you use a boilerplate of choice for your particular client-side framework and just grab the pieces you need from the Hackathon Starter.

-HOW IT WORKS
+HOW IT WORKS (mini guide series)
 ------------
 This section is intended for giving you a detailed explanation about how a particular functionality works.
 Maybe you are just curious about how it works, or maybe you are lost and confused while reading the code, I hope it provides some guidance to you.

-### :bulb: How do flash messages work in this project?
+###:bulb: How do flash messages work in this project?
 This project uses *express-flash* module for flash messages.
 And that module is built on top of *connect-flash*, which is what I used in this project initially.
 With *express-flash* you don't have to